dylanrees/digiturf_lua/readme.txt

 do it in short sprees.
 There should be some protection for small players to that having your territory isn't the end of the world.

-Types of hazard tiles: There are both "earth" tiles and "other" tiles.  (* means implemented)
+Types of hazard tiles: There are both "earth" tiles and "other" tiles.  (* means implemented, # means implementable with script)

 EARTH TILES
 	Grassland: Easy to claim or steal, fairly color-stable